waylan/HTMLTree/README.rst

 in some respects, it is specifically designed from the ground up for HTML and does not follow many of ElementTree's XML specific patterns.
 For example, all text is represented as child nodes, rather than special `text` and `tail` attributes of Element nodes.
-This is a much more natural way of working with HTML and text and elements are more likely to be interspersed within an element.
+This is a much more natural way of working with HTML and text as elements are more likely to be interspersed within an element.
 That said, it is not a Python implementation of JavaScript's DOM, nor is it trying to be.